alexxijielu/reverse_homology/tutorials/3-2_predicting_mutations_for_your_own_idrs.md

 Run:
 > python create_mutational_scanning.py

+This should take a few minutes depending on your hardware.

 The outputs from this model can be downloaded as a directory to your local machine and used to run the create_website.py code used in Tutorial 3.1 to visualize the sequences.
 Happy exploring!